-Simply put, the more multitasking you do, the more RAM you will need.
-If you’re just using the internet browser to check your emails, you will need less RAM than someone who is using their PC to game, stream, play music, and use discord simultaneously.
+Simply put, the more multitasking you do, the more RAM you need.
+If you’re using the internet browser to check your emails, you will need less RAM than someone using their PC to game, stream, play music, and use discord simultaneously.
 For the former, 8 GB of RAM will suffice.

 2. Frequency and CAS Latency

 Most people overlook this feature by only looking at total RAM.
 However, the frequency can also increase performance.
-A good rule of thumb is purchasing RAM with at least 3000 MHz of frequency.
+A good rule of thumb is to purchase RAM with at least 3000 MHz frequency.
 Some motherboards have a minimum recommended amount of frequency for the RAM that will be paired with it.